 Catalyzing imagination through embodiment.

-Imagination is our resistance - the seed of every creative act, and we are in a battle for our minds.
+Imagination is our central system - the seed of every creative act; it colors the lines between worlds.
+Imagination is our most important brain capacity, and we are in a battle for our minds.

 Temporal liberation as method.